Bootstrapping string models with entanglement minimization and Machine-Learning: Bootstrap

 \subsubsection{Numerics}

 First, let us fix $W_{10}, W_{01}$ to the known values for the open superstring case: $W_{10}=-\zeta(3)$, $W_{01}=\frac{7}4\zeta(4)=\frac{7\pi^4}{360}$.
 Then we run the bootstrap.
-Remarkably, the S-matrices we find on minimizing the entangling moment lead to an almost exact agreement with the full superstring amplitude, as shown in fig.(\ref{OpenString}).
-The lower bound obtained on minimization of the entangling moment in this manner is 1.5997\,.
-For a better comparison, we show the values of $c_\ell^{(n)}$'s for the leading and subleading Regge trajectories in fig.(\ref{LeadingSubleading}).
+Remarkably, the S-matrix we find on minimizing the entangling moment leads to an almost exact agreement with the full superstring amplitude, as shown in fig.(\ref{OpenString}).
+The lower bound obtained on minimization of the entangling moment in this manner is

+For a better comparison, we show the values of $c_\ell^{(n)}$s for the leading and subleading Regge trajectories in fig.(\ref{LeadingSubleading}).
 Amazingly, we find a very close match with the values from the exact expression for both the leading and the subleading Regge trajectories.
-In fig.(\ref{fig:dualitycontourplotCat1}) we show the allowed region of S matrices in the space of the low-energy coefficients $W_{10}$ and $W_{01}$, which are now fixed to different values.
+In fig.(\ref{fig:dualitycontourplotCat1}) we show the allowed region of S-matrices in the space of the low-energy coefficients $W_{10}$ and $W_{01}$, which are now fixed to different values.
 The color coding is set by $|D_{M}|$ in \eqref{dualcheck}.
 As the plot shows, there are several models that respect \eqref{dualcheck} to the same tolerance as the string theory.
+We quantify this further in fig.(\ref{fig:dualitypartialsum}), where we plot the partial sums of $|D_M|$ in \eqref{dualcheck}, to check for convergence.
+As this plot indicates, the S-matrices labeled by $(b),(e)$ in fig.(\ref{fig:dualitycontourplotCat1}) do not respect \eqref{dualcheck} as well as the others, while the S-matrix $(d)$ has questionable convergence.
 The S-matrices for various cases are shown in fig.(\ref{Cat1}).
-In the same plots, we show how they compare with the single-channel representation.
+In the same plots, we show how they compare with the single-channel representation at $s_2=-1.1$.
+The S-matrix $(c)$ obeys \eqref{dualcheck} and is similar in nature as what arises in the hypergeometric deformations (see appendix \ref{Hypergeometric deformations}).
 Note that the strengths of the resonances vary substantially from plot to plot.
-Quite surprisingly, even for theories lying in the yellow/red regions of fig.(\ref{fig:dualitycontourplotCat1}), the S-matrices obtained are found to obey the dual resonance condition reasonably well.
-We quantify this further in fig.(\ref{fig:dualitypartialsum}), where we plot the partial sums of $|D_M|$ in \eqref{dualcheck}, to check for convergence.
-As this graph indicates, the S-matrix labeled by $(e)$ in fig.(\ref{fig:dualitycontourplotCat1}) does not respect \eqref{dualcheck}.
+In appendix \ref{General spectrum} we find that the open superstring amplitude can be bootstrapped with a general integer spaced spectrum with all spins $0\leq \ell\leq n$ at mass level $n$.